Shop · Trainer-built flirt poles

 Twenty minutes of stalk-and-chase, then he passes out on the floor for two hours.
 The 500-lb line has not even started fraying after six weeks of daily use.
 Best $94 I have spent on training gear.

 My JRT was destroying the couch out of boredom.
 Ten minutes of Whimsy Stick in the hallway, twice a day, and the couch is safe again.
-Lure is shredded but that is what subscriptions are for.
+Lure is shredded but that is what replacement lures are for.

 My Pit blew through two cheaper flirt poles in a month.
 Rugged XL has held up to everything she throws at it.
 The one-piece shaft is the difference, nothing to come apart at a joint.